Skip to content

 Senator Elizabeth Warren popularised the 50/30/20 split in All Your Worth (2005).
 The idea is deliberately crude: fifty percent of take-home covers needs (rent or mortgage, food, utilities, transport, basic insurance), thirty percent covers wants (dining out, streaming, hobbies, travel), and twenty percent goes to savings, debt repayment above the minimum, or investing.
 Because the split is a percentage of what you actually take home, it scales to any income in any country without fiddling with exchange rates or tax bands.

-Why a Simple Split Usually Beats a Line-Item Budget
+How a Simple Split Usually compares with a Line-Item Budget

 Most detailed budgets fail within six weeks because nobody enjoys recording every transaction.
 A ratio-based rule sidesteps that.
 You only need three monthly totals, not thirty.
 If your needs are under 50% and your savings are over 20%, you are fine.
 If needs are bloating past 55%, that is the signal to look at housing and transport, which together usually drive 70% of any overrun.